Bupropion is used to help adults stop smoking. Find out how to take it safely and possible side effects. Bupropion is also called Zyban.

 - have diabetes that is being treated with insulin or medicines

 - drink a lot of alcohol or are withdrawing from alcohol

 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Like all medicines, bupropion can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

-Bupropion can increase the risk of epileptic seizures or fits.¹ This happens in about one in 1,000 people who take bupropion.
+Bupropion can increase the risk of seizures.
+This happens in about one in 1,000 people who take bupropion.
 Although this is rare, it can be serious, especially if it occurs when you are driving or operating machinery.
 The risk of a seizure is increased if you:

 - take more than two tablets per day